C.J. Abrams Preview, Player Props: Nationals vs. Braves

 C.J.
 Abrams At The Plate

-- In 11.5% of his games this season, he has gone deep, and 3% of his trips to the plate.
+- He has homered in 17 games this season (11.4%), leaving the park in 3% of his trips to the dish.

-- Abrams has had an RBI in 40 games this year (27.0%), including 16 multi-RBI outings (10.8%).
-He has also driven in three or more of his team's runs in six contests.
+- Abrams has had at least one RBI in 26.8% of his games this season (40 of 149), with more than one RBI 16 times (10.7%).
+He has also been responsible for three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.